Find Affordable College Courses

 Top 10 Best Chemistry Bachelor's Degree Schools

-Our analysis found University of Houston - Downtown to be the best value school for chemistry students who want to pursue a bachelor’s degree in Texas.
-Located in the large city of Houston, UH Downtown is a public school with a fairly large student population.
+Our 2023 rankings named University of Houston - Downtown the best value school in Texas for chemistry students working on their bachelor’s degree.
+Located in the large city of Houston, UH Downtown is a public college with a fairly large student population.

 UH Downtown undergraduate students pay an average of $7,338 in in-state tuition and fees each year.
 Chemistry majors at UH Downtown take out an average of $26,600 in student loans while working on their Bachelor's Degree.